 It’s important to understand that each layer is supported by the layer underneath it.
 When you miss one component, it weakens support for the rest of the pyramid.
 For example, if you are angry (emotional), it’s difficult to focus (mental).
 If you are tired (physical), it’s impossible to have a sense of enjoyment (emotional) and to concentrate (mental).
 Do you see how each layer supports each other and is interlinked?

 The rest of the pyramid is covered greatly in depth and we will use a lot of these ideas (and have been) throughout the whole website, but read the whole book to get a better idea of how you can improve your own quality of life.
-The only thing that is really missing in the pyramid is the idea of sexual energy.
-We have said it many times before on the blog – sex is a huge force when it comes to personal productivity.
-Thus, we have setup a whole page about it here.

 If you are sick and tired of reading books on time management that all discuss the same things, you want to read this book.
 The authors have a very different approach to time management and personal productivity that anyone who wants to kick ass at life will really enjoy reading.
 As you read you will keep nodding your head and ask yourself why no one else has been writing about these paradigm shifts, ideas and techniques for improving your personal productivity.
 Grab a copy here on Amazon.com (audiobook).